Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ```

 The code above tells the button to take you to the screen (EditScreen1) with the form (EditForm1) when clicked.

+Next, we would need to move this screen to the top so it appears first.
+To do so, click on the ellipsis by the side of the screen (Screen1) and click on 'Move up' till the screen is the top on the list.

+As mentioned at the beginning, we want our employees to only interact with 3 screens.
+We have successfully designed the first screen, let's design the next screen which is the screen with the form (EditScreen1 screen).
+Click on the screen to start editing.

+Notice from the EditScreen1 screen